-Add up all of your savings, retirement accounts, non-retirement investments, any real estate that would be sold at death, existing life insurance, piggy bank, cash under the mattress, etc., and subtract that from your total insurance needs and there you have it, an accurate analysis of your insurance needs.
+Add up all of your savings, retirement accounts, non-retirement investments, any real estate that would be sold at death, existing life insurance, piggy bank, cash under the mattress, etc., and subtract that from your total insurance needs.
+There you have it, an accurate analysis of your insurance needs.

 Get on the stick

 You don’t have time to waste.
 Insurance covers the unexpected.
-We all hope that we live to a ripe old age, but you never know.
+We all hope we live to a ripe old age, but you never know.
 So open up a new spreadsheet, get out the paper and pencil, or dust off the abacus.
-Actually, it’s not that difficult.
+It’s not that difficult.
 There are plenty of calculators online that can give you an accurate assessment.

 I recommend using three different calculators if you want to do it yourself.
 It could be those three or three others.
 Not every do-it-yourself calculator is perfect, so getting an average among a few can give you a more accurate analysis.
 The other option, of course, is to give your fee-only CERTIFIED FINANCIAL PLANNING™ professional a call to get an analysis done.

 No, everyone does not need insurance (that noise you hear is insurance agents gasping).
 Some can self-insure or are at a point in their lives when the debt is paid, the kids are on their own, and retirement is soon at hand.
 The need may not be there.

 If you’re single, no kids, with no one who depends on you, then you probably don’t need life insurance either, or if you do, it would be a minimal amount.

 The amounts of life insurance you need at ages 25, 45, and 65 will be very different.
 As with every financial analysis, it’s not a one-and-done deal but an ongoing process to be reviewed every few years.
 Please put it on the calendar to review every 5 years or when a life-changing event such as a marriage or child birth occurs, whichever comes first.

 Which should you get?
 Term vs. Whole life.